TheShadowtf/Ume/README.md

 ## About

-This is a game engine build for me ot understand and learn more about programing and also to create a game engine to be easy for me to create games with it.
+This is a game engine build for me to understand and learn more about programing and also to create a game engine to be easy for me to create games with it.

 ### Main features